Nirbhaya: Delhi court reserves orders on plea seeking stay on hanging

 The convicts had sought a stay on their execution scheduled for February 1.

-The court had on Thursday issued notices to to the Tihar jail authorities seeking its response on a petition filed by the convicts.
+The court had on Thursday issued notices to the Tihar jail authorities seeking its response on a petition filed by the convicts.
 Irfan Ahmed, the public prosecutor told the court that this was complete mockery of justice.

 Nirbhaya: Hangman arrives at Tihar ahead of uncertain hanging

-Counsel for the convicts however told the court that under Section 854 of the revised Delhi Prison Rules, none can be hanged till the last one has exhausted all options in case of multiple death row convicts, held guilty for the same crime.
+Counsel for the convicts, however, told the court that under Section 854 of the revised Delhi Prison Rules, none can be hanged till the last one has exhausted all options in case of multiple death row convicts, held guilty for the same crime.
 He also told the court that the Supreme Court in 2014 had said that death row convicts should be given 14 days time after the rejection of their mercy plea before hanging them.

 Meanwhile, Pawan Jallad, a hangman from the Meerut Prison, reported to the Tihar Jail administration Officials said Pawan, a third-generation hangman, will be staying on the jail premises and check the strength of rope and other related things on Friday.